davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

   - web
 ---

-For the my next OSCP-prep box (again curtesy of TJNull's excellent [list of OSCP-like HackTheBox machines][htb-list]) I decided to choose a Windows machine.
+For my next OSCP-prep box (again courtesy of TJNull's excellent [list of OSCP-like HackTheBox machines][htb-list]) I decided to choose a Windows machine.
 I picked the first from the list that I hadn't already attempted, Granny.

 ## Phase 1: Enumeration

-Just like with shocker, I begin by kicking off [AutoRecon][autorecon] on the target.
+I begin by kicking off [AutoRecon][autorecon] on the target.

 ```bash
 autorecon -o granny --single-target 10.10.10.15